Uzezi’s Tarot

 “But Marc, you know that taking risks is the only way to change things in my country.
 Now, whether or not the risks are foolish, that all depends on your level of commitment.”

-“We, okay, two of my friends, broke into the office of the FCC, the Financial Crimes Commission.
+“We, me and two friends, broke into the office of the FCC, the Financial Crimes Commission.
 Well, broke into is maybe an exaggeration.
 We are a well-connected bunch and we managed to get the right passkeys.
-They walked in and liberated a laptop…”
+We walked in and liberated a laptop…”

 “Stole a laptop,” Marc pointed out.